grpc/proposal/A41-xds-rbac.md

 only on server-side, or both client and server?
 Or just implement the feature?)

-The core policy matching logic should be split into an "RBAC engine" to allow reuse with non-xDS environments.
-However, there is no requirement that the RBAC engine have a specialized API; it could simply be an interceptor.
+The core policy matching logic should be split into an "RBAC engine" to allow internal reuse with a non-xDS API.
+Any non-xDS API will not be RBAC, so this reuse is merely an implementation detail.
+The API is not part of this gRFC.
+There is no requirement that the RBAC engine have a specialized API; it could simply be an interceptor.

 The [RBAC policy][] has many fields.
 All current (Envoy-implemented) fields will be considered in gRPC.
 However, some fields may have pre-determined values or